Traditional look with a bit of a twist

 Spider plants have stood the test of time, mainly because they are extremely easy-to-grow.
-It love both bright light and low light, it not all that fussy about a watering schedule and they looks great.
-Generally you’ll want to grow spider plants in a hanging basket because it’s long leaves like to arch over the side and carry baby plantlets with them.
+It loves both bright light and low light.
+The spider plant is not all that fussy about a watering schedule either.
+Generally, you’ll want to grow spider plants in a hanging basket because its long leaves like to arch over the side and carry baby plantlets with them.

-Give your plant bright, indirect light to maintain the variegation on the leaves.
-Keep plant out of direct sunlight because it can scorch leaves.
+Give your spider plant bright, indirect light to maintain the variegation on the leaves.
+Keep the plant out of direct sunlight because it can scorch leaves.

 Keep soil evenly moist.
 If your tap water contains fluoride, use distilled or rainwater to prevent brown leaf tips on your plant.